Updated: September 28, 2023

 Now more than ever, we are opting for some peace and quiet and to get out of the hustle and bustle of city life.
 This is exemplified by the digital nomad phenomena, which has really become a force to be reckoned with in the past few years.
 It is now increasingly possible to work from just about anywhere in the world, given that you have a stable Wi-Fi connection.

 Why not, then, escape to the heart of the Portuguese countryside and invest in a charming farm or rural house?
-In this article, we will discuss some of the practicalities of buying a farm in Portugal.
-Following this, we will run over some of the best areas in the country to own a farm.
+In this article, we will discuss some key reasons to consider buying a farm in Portugal and provide some insights into the types of farms on the market.
+Following this, we’ll delve into the practicalities of buying a farm in Portugal before running over some of the best areas in the country to own a farm.

 Why buy a farm in Portugal?

-You have the vibrant cities of Lisbon and Porto.
-The sublime stretches of coastline in the Algarve.
-The unique islands of Madeira and the Azores.
-As there are so many beautiful areas in Portugal, one of the most breathtaking, and definitely understated areas to invest in is the Portuguese countryside.
+As there are so many beautiful areas in Portugal, one of the most breathtaking and definitely understated areas to invest in is the Portuguese countryside.

 Take the Alentejo, for instance.
 With some of the most affordable property prices in Portugal, let alone in Europe, the region is known as the breadbasket of the country.
 Owning a property here, in the heart of nature, is perfect if you are looking for a quiet, reclusive spot.
 An added bonus is that this is the proud home of some of the best produce in the Iberian peninsula.